 FMC Investors Have Opportunity to Lead FMC Corporation Securities Fraud Lawsuit

-LOS ANGELES, Nov.
-29, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against FMC Corporation ("FMC" or the "Company") (NYSE: FMC).
+BENSALEM, Pa., Dec.
+4, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against FMC Corporation ("FMC" or the "Company") (NYSE: FMC).

 Class Period: November 1, 2022 – October 30, 2023